Sousa1909/CurrentMonitor/README.md

 ---
 ## Is there anything I need to know?
-* It is important to know some aspects about our `Raspberry Pi Pico W`
+* It is important to know some aspects about our `Raspberry Pi Pico W`:

 ![](Resources/pico_schematic.png)

 * Relevant information for the context of the project:
   * Pins:
     * 39 - VSYS -> This is the input voltage, which can range from 2 to 5-volts, which is the Vcc pin we need/have to use since we need 5V to power the sensor.
-    * 38 - GND -> A ground pin like any other, I just picked this one because it is close to the Vcc one (Yeah that's the reason 😎)
+    * 38 - GND -> A ground pin like any other, I just picked this one because it is close to the Vcc one (Yeah that's the reason 😎).
     * 31 - ADC0 -> We need a Analog pin for the data gathered by the sensor, which means we have 3 options (Pins: 31, 32 and 34).
   * Vagrant:
     * The VM we are going to be using is launched via [Vagrant](https://developer.hashicorp.com/vagrant).
       * This means:
+          1. You need to [install VirtualBox](https://www.virtualbox.org/), or any other virtualization program l
-          1. You need to [install Vagrant](https://developer.hashicorp.com/vagrant/downloads), if you don't have it already
+          2. You need to [install Vagrant](https://developer.hashicorp.com/vagrant/downloads), if you don't have it already.
-          2. After installing all you have to do is:
+          3. After installing all you have to do is:
-        > Run `vagrant up` in any terminal.
+             1. Run `vagrant up` in any terminal.
 This will create the VM according to the specifications in the `Vagrantfile` and the Shell scripts under `/scripts`.
-        > When that is done if you want to access the VM's terminal all you have to do is `vagrant ssh`

-        > **Warning**
+                > **Note**
                 > When running `vagrant up` make sure you are under the same directory as the `Vagrantfile` or else it won't work.
+             2. When that is done if you want to access the VM's terminal all you have to do is run `vagrant ssh`.
+                > **Note**
+                > If you want to exit the ssh al you have to do is run `exit` in the VM terminal.
+Additionally to turn off the VM simply run `vagrant halt` under the same directory as the `Vagrantfile`

 ---
 ## How do I put together all the physical components?